duindain/xamarin_add_remove_label/README.md

 This bug is present in both Android and iOS

+To reproduce the bug;
+  run the solution
+  Click the Add label button
+    Label and stacklayout are correctly shown
+  Click the remove label button
+    Label is removed from stacklayout
+    As there are no children the stacklayout is set to IsVisible false correctly Click the Add Label button
+    Label is added to stacklayout
+    Stacklayout is set to IsVisible true
+    Stacklayout is shown
+    Label is not shown

 Workaround:

 Set the stacklayout to IsVisible true before adding the dynamic content and the content will be correctly shown